scylladb/scylla-manager/docs/source/restore/restore-schema.rst

 .. note:: Currently, Scylla Manager supports only entire schema restoration, so ``--keyspace`` flag is not allowed.

-.. note:: Schema files are small in size, and they do not benefit from parallel restore, so ``--parallel`` flag is not allowed.

 In order to restore Scylla cluster schema use :ref:`sctool restore <sctool-restore>` with ``--restore-schema`` flag.

 Prerequisites